coy-humphrey/Simple-FTP/report.markdown

 reactor.run()
 ~~~

 Twisted provides the functionality we had to hand-code in Java and Haskell under the hood.
-The above code will the python
+The above code will listen
-program listen on the tcp port specified by the first command line argument.
+on the tcp port specified by the first command line argument.
 When a client connects, they are directed to a
 factory.
 Factories are a Twisted abstraction.
 They contain some state as well as a Protocol, another Twisted abstraction.
 The AnswerFactory, seen above, defines the AnswerProtocol, which is used to accept lines from the client, parse them, and
 perform appropriate actions depending on the line received.